opensearch-project/documentation-website/_search-plugins/search-pipelines/ml-inference-search-request.md

 ### Example: Local model

-The following example configures an `ml_inference` processor with a local model.
+The following example configures an `ml_inference` processor with a local model and rewrite term query into knn query.

 **Step 1: Create a pipeline**

-The following example creates an search pipeline for the `huggingface/sentence-transformers/all-distilroberta-v1` local model.
+The following example creates a search pipeline for the `huggingface/sentence-transformers/all-distilroberta-v1` local model.
 The model is a sentence transformer [pretrained model]({{site.url}}{{site.baseurl}}/ml-commons-plugin/pretrained-models/#sentence-transformers) hosted in your OpenSearch cluster.